Indianapolis Military Divorce Attorney

 If you meet these requirements, your attorney can provide more details about the continuing benefits you can expect.

 Federal law determines rights to military retirement benefits.
-A non-military spouse will not be eligible to any portion of retirement benefits unless the marriage has lasted ten years or longer while their spouse has been on active duty.
+A non-military spouse will not be eligible for any portion of retirement benefits unless the marriage has lasted ten years or longer while their spouse has been on active duty.

 Child and spousal maintenance are determined on the basis of the guidelines in Indiana state law.
 This support cannot exceed 60 percent of the military spouse’s combined pay and allowances.

 At Trapp Law, LLC, we know what is at stake in military divorce cases and will take every possible measure to avoid a contentious future with your ex-spouse.
 Angela Trapp has helped many clients with military divorces.
 We serve clients in Indianapolis, Greenfield, Carmel and beyond.
 Contact us for a no-cost consultation that can help you understand the military divorce process and the best road forward to ensure that your rights are protected.